UrsachiGabriela/Spotify-Simulator/README.md

 BACKEND:

   The application is composed of 3 services:

-    Identity Management -> implemented in python using SOAP, Songs_Artists -> implemented in Java using REST, Playlists -> implemented in Java using REST.
+    Identity Management -> implemented in python using SOAP

+    Songs_Artists -> implemented in Java using REST

+    Playlists -> implemented in Java using REST.

   These services are secured based on JWT token.